 Food Nation Denmark

 Food Nation is a nonprofit partnership established by the Danish government and leading private organisations and companies.
 It is your gateway to information about the Danish food cluster and knowhow that can accelerate the growth of international businesses through better solutions, innovative products and trusting cooperation.
 The Danish food cluster encompasses everything from primary production in agriculture and the fishing industry to the food products consumers buy in stores.
 Companies, universities, research institutes, local and national authorities and other private and public organisations belong to the extensive, collaborative network.
 Together, they work hand-in-hand with international partners to maintain and improve food quality and safety along the value chain.

 Take an interactive tour

-Food Nation's Visitor Centre in central Copenhagen welcomes international delegations, providing them with an introduction to Danish capabilities within food.
-An interactive installation at the centre gives visitors an up-to-date overview of the food value chain based on their individual interests.
+Food Nation's Visitor Centre welcomes international delegations, providing them with an introduction to Danish capabilities within food and agriculture.
+An interactive installation at the centre gives visitors an up-todate overview of the food value chain based on their individual interests.
 It is the ideal starting point before visiting Danish food producers and production facilities.

-Food Nation is a great place to start learning about how Denmark can support a sustainable development in gastronomy.
-Find out more about our services, the Danish food arena and arrange a visit to the Food Nation visitor centre at foodnationdenmark.dk
+Food Nation is a great place to start learning about how Denmark can support sustainable development through collaboration and how you can benefit from the Danish food cluster.

+Find out more about Food Nation's services and arrange a visit to Food Nation Visitor Centre in Copenhagen or Aarhus at foodnationdenmark.com

 ^ Г ^ Г ^ Г

 Г > Г > Г

 Г < Г < Г <

 L > L > L

 ^ Г ^ Г ^ Г

 Г > Г > Г

-г < Г < Г <
+Г < Г < Г <